tModLoader/tModLoader/MigrationGuide_1.4.5.md

     * If you are using `Projectile.DefaultToSpear()`, these two will automatically be set.
   * The `rotationFactor` in `Colliding` has been updated.
   * `player.gfxOffY` in `PreDraw` has been replaced with `Projectile.gfxOffY` to fix the sprite bouncing when walking up blocks.
+* `ExampleWhip`, `ExampleWhipProjectile`, `ExampleWhipAdvanced`, and `ExampleWhipProjectileAdvanced` (https://github.com/tModLoader/tModLoader/pull/5130/changes)
+  * ExampleWhip and ExampleWhipProjectile have been simplified.
+	* Added the Shoot() override to spawn the projectile manually for the swing direction.
+See the *Whip Changes* section above for details.
+    * It no longer has the charging ability that it did before (ExampleWhipAdvanced still has it).
+    * The draw code has been changed to be more generic.
+      * It is almost an exact copy of the Leather Whip's drawing.
+	  * It assumes each segment in the sprite are equal size, like most sprite sheets are.
+	* See the *Whips and Tag Effects* section above for details on tag damage changes.
+  * ExampleWhipAdvanced and ExampleWhipProjectileAdvanced have been updated.
+    * Added the Shoot() override to spawn the projectile manually for the swing direction.
+See the *Whip Changes* section above for details.
+    * If you weren't using `Projectile.DefaultToWhip()`, add `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj` to the projectile's SetDefaults.
+    * Replace `float swingTime = owner.itemAnimationMax * Projectile.MaxUpdates` with `Projectile.GetWhipSettings(Projectile, out float timeToFlyOut, out _, out _)`
+	  * Projectile.GetWhipSettings has new functionality for when the whip is displayed on a mannequin.
+    * Add `owner.MatchItemTimeToItemAnimation()` after setting the heldProj to match vanilla.
+    * The draw code has been changed to work better for different segment amounts.
+      * Previously, the draw code was specific for ExampleWhipProjectileAdvanced.
+Now it will work for any number of segments.
+	  * Even if your whips seem to draw fine, double check the code because it is likely that the third segment of your whip wasn't being drawn.
+	* See the *Whips and Tag Effects* section above for details on tag damage changes.

 ## Renamed, Moved, or Removed Members